hipposareevil/books/README.md

 # Building

-There is 1 top level *bin/build.sh* file that will build each container/microservice and mysql database.
+There is a top level script that builds, starts, and stops the application (and the corresponding microservices):
 ```
-> ./bin/build.sh
+> ./books.sh start
 ```

-The build uses a docker container to do the maven compliation.
-This leaves a *.m2* directory in the root directory, which is shared between all of the maven projects.
+Each microservice is built with either maven or gradle and uses a Docker container to do the complication.
+The containers use *.m2* and *.gradle* directories that cache the corresponding repositories.

 ## Docker images used